gizdatalab/nlp_utils/src/nlputils/components/axaserver/Readme.md

 - there are individual functions to fetch the required output (format) for particular request-id
 - axaBatchProcessingLocal:Wrapper class which inherits all functions and does the processing in semi-automated manner on locally deployed server
 - axaBatchProcessingHF: Wrapper to work with axaparsr hosted provately on Hugging Face infra.
+- Some template config are added within the package:
+   - 'default': Standard config to start with
+   - 'largepdf': For document more than 200 pages size, or fast processing uses different pdf extractor
+   - 'minimal': Removes all document format identifyinfg component and focuses just on getting the text
+   - 'ocr': For Image PDFs

 Links and Resources from Parsr